Dominican International School: Founding

+Religion at DIS

+The school encourages students to participate in prayers, religious celebrations, and activities that reflect Catholic beliefs.
+Supporters argue that these practices help students develop strong moral values, compassion, discipline, and a sense of community.
+They believe that faith provides an ethical foundation that benefits students both academically and personally.

+However, some critics argue that a strong emphasis on religion can make students feel pressured to conform, particularly if they come from different religious backgrounds or do not share the same beliefs.
+They suggest that schools should ensure students feel comfortable expressing their own views and that participation in religious activities respects individual choice.

+It is also important to recognize that attending a faith-based school is generally a decision made by students and their families with the expectation that religion will be an important part of school life.
+Many parents intentionally choose Dominican International School because they value a Catholic education and want their children to grow in that environment.

 Twenty-first century

 2006 was spent developing an electronic curriculum.
 This new system made the curriculum available online to all stakeholders.
 The initial stages of the development process were completed in time for the school's 50th Year Celebrations in 2007.

 In December 2008, the gymnasium, cafeteria, and the west wing of the main building were demolished to make way for the construction of new school buildings more suitable for modern education and technology.
 The groundbreaking ceremony for the new construction was held in June 2009, blessed by Archbishop John Hung, S.V.D. and construction started in August 2010.

 Phase One, which included classrooms, an audio-visual room, an art room, science laboratories, and a brand new library were completed in the summer of 2013.
 The remaining buildings will be demolished and rebuilt in 2014 and 2015.

 Academics

 The modified American curriculum includes courses in Religious Studies.

 In 2017 the school received accreditation from the United States.